Tactical Class Functional Fitness Prerequisite

 Classes the fitness prerequisites do not apply to:

-- Defensive Concealed Handgun, HEMS (standalone classes only), Long Range Marksmanship Course.
+- Defensive Concealed Handgun, HEAT 0.5, Long Range Marksmanship Course.

-- MVT Tactical Training classes are light infantry classes and require a basic level of physical ability.
+- MVT Tactical Training classes are small unit tactics classes and require a basic level of physical ability.
 It is not necessary to be, for example, an Iron Man athlete, but on the other hand it appears that some students make no effort at physical conditioning.
 This leads to a less then optimal learning experience, both for that student and for their range buddies.
 You will get more out of training if you make an effort at a minimum level of physical conditioning.
 You will also be better able to perform in an emergency, if your tactical training is required for self-defense real-world, if you maintain an effective level of functional fitness.